Vaccines for Children (VFC) Program - Information for Providers

 - are underinsured.

-Note: Underinsured children must receive vaccines at a Federally Qualified Health Center or Rural Health Clinic.
+Note: Underinsured children must receive VFC vaccines at a deputized Local Public Health Agency or a Federally Qualified Health Center or Rural Health Clinic.

 Underinsured is defined as a child having health insurance, but the plan: